opensearch-project/documentation-website/_observing-your-data/trace/trace-analytics-jaeger.md

 Introduced 2.5
 {: .label .label-purple }

-The trace analytics functionality in the OpenSearch Observability plugin now supports Jaeger trace data.
-If you use OpenSearch as the backend for Jaeger trace data, you can use the built-in trace analytics capabilities.
+The Trace Analytics functionality in the OpenSearch Observability plugin now supports Jaeger trace data.
+If you use OpenSearch as the backend for Jaeger trace data, you can use the built-in Trace Analytics capabilities.
 This provides support for OpenTelemetry (OTel) trace data.

-When you perform trace analytics, you can select from two data sources:
+When you perform Trace Analytics, you can select from two data sources:

 - **Data Prepper** – Data ingested into OpenSearch through Data Prepper
 - **Jaeger** – Trace data stored within OpenSearch as its backend

-If you store your Jaeger trace data in OpenSearch, you can now use the built-in trace analytics capabilities to analyze the error rates and latency.
+If you store your Jaeger trace data in OpenSearch, you can now use the built-in Trace Analytics capabilities to analyze the error rates and latency.
 You can also filter the traces and analyze the span details of a trace to pinpoint any service issues.

 When you ingest Jaeger data into OpenSearch, it gets stored in a different index than the OTel-generated index that gets created when you run data through Data Prepper.
-Use the data source selector in OpenSearch Dashboards to indicate the data source on which you want to perform trace analytics.
+Use the data source selector in OpenSearch Dashboards to indicate the data source on which you want to perform Trace Analytics.

 Jaeger trace data that you can analyze includes span data as well as service and operation endpoint data. <!-- Need more info for next release. add how to configure for span analysis.
 Jaeger span data analysis requires some configuration.-->